 After teaching a year in England and in New York for a few years, Erin moved to Philadelphia in 2008 where she earned her Masters Degree in Secondary Education (Mathematics) from the University of Pennsylvania.
-She joined the SLA faculty in 2009 where she enjoys teaching students mathematics and personal fitness.
-Erin also coaches the SLA girls’ varsity basketball team and is hopeful that she will be able to start a lacrosse team in the upcoming years!
-In 2014, Erin earned her National Board Certification in Mathematics.
-Outside of the work day, Erin enjoys exploring the city of brotherly love, testing out new recipes in the kitchen, and challenging others to feats of strength.
+She joined the SLA faculty in 2009 where she enjoys teaching students mathematics and coaching the SLA girls’ varsity basketball and lacrosse teams.
+Erin is a National Board Certified Teacher in Mathematics and also the recipient of the Lindback Award for Distinguished Teaching in 2019.
+Outside of work, Erin enjoys exploring the city of brotherly love with her young kids and her puppy, testing out new recipes in the kitchen, and challenging others to feats of strength!

 Victor Hernandez, Mathematics and Computer Science

 Victor spent 12 years as a software engineer at Apple, implementing programming languages and creating developer tools for both Mac OS X and iOS.
 No longer wanting to sit in front of a monitor, he was driven to teach by his love of the Math classroom and working with teenagers.
 Victor has been teaching students at SLA since 2016, after 3 years of teaching students Math at Esperanza Academy in north Philadelphia and 4 years of tutoring high school students in San Francisco.
 He studied Computer Science and Electrical Engineering at MIT, where he did research on the Java programming language shortly after its debut.
 Victor is a native of Colombia, spent his childhood in Saudi Arabia, and arrived in the United States to start high school as a foreign student.
 He has lived on both American coasts and now calls Philadelphia his home.
 When he is not in the classroom, Victor can be found at local record stores or listening and dancing to his collection of LPs with his three sons.

 Brad Latimer, Mathematics